 Alliance of Local Service Organizations– created to coordinated services for youth and families in the Logan Square community on Chicago's Northwest Side.
 Becoming aware of the devastating impact of community violence on those families ALSO began to take action by implementing prevention programs to end street violence.
 In 2007, ALSO expanded its violence prevention and intervention efforts to include intimate partner violence.
 By working to end violence more broadly, ALSO began to see connections between violence on the streets and violence in the home.
 Today, ALSO works both locally and nationally to end violence, Chicago, IL.

 Center on Victimization & Safety, Vera Institute of Justice – works with government and nonprofit organizations to enhance efforts to prevent and address interpersonal violence and related crimes, including domestic violence and sexual assault.
 The Center specializes in fostering cross-disciplinary collaboration and promoting policies and practices that hold abusers accountable and also help survivors heal.
 By combining staff expertise and skills with the practical knowledge of professionals in the field, it provides technical assistance and guidance that is timely, relevant and reflective of current best practices.
-The Center's work includes the Accessing Safety, the Supervised Visitation and the Promising Practices initiatives, New York, NY.
+The Center's work includes End Abuse of People with Disabilities, Supervised Visitation and Promising Practices initiatives, New York, NY.

 Inspire Action for Social Change – our mission is to create change and improved opportunities for women and children experiencing barriers to safety as a result of domestic and sexual violence.
 We provide support, leadership, and technical assistance to organizations, communities, and institutions working to end violence against women and children.